Turning driver fatally struck Trayvion West, 13, in South Chicago crosswalk

 West’s death occurred about two weeks after a 72-year-old man driving a sedan struck a boy, 5, in a crosswalk at Elston and Francisco Avenues, critically injuring him.
 That driver was also cited for failure to stop for a pedestrian in a crosswalk.
 Residents are calling for stop signs to be installed on Elston at the intersection.

 Fatality Tracker: 2019 Chicago pedestrian and bicyclist deaths on surface streets

-Note: Streetsblog Chicago’s traffic death numbers represent fatal crashes on Chicago surface streets, based on preliminary Chicago Police Department data for January though August 2019 released by the Chicago Department of Transportation, plus media reports for September, October, and November.
+Note: Streetsblog Chicago’s traffic death numbers represent fatal crashes on Chicago surface streets, based on preliminary Chicago Police Department data for January though October 2019 released by the Chicago Department of Transportation, plus media reports for November.